-Solar panels built into smartphone screen to solve the battery-life crisis
+Solar panels into smartphone screens

 At Mobile World Congress 2015 in Barcelona this week, Kyocera is showing a prototype that turns one of the modern smartphone’s biggest battery life liabilities into an asset – a smartphone that incorporates solar power technology into the touchscreen.